Efficient Visuo-Haptic Object Shape Completion for Robot Manipulation: Method

 where

 The first term in \equationref{eq:rec_loss} encourages $f$ to vanish on $\mathcal{X}$ and $\nabla_{\mathbf{x}}f$ to be close to the supplied normals.
 The second term is called the Eikonal term and regularizes the network by pushing $\nabla_{\mathbf{x}}f$ to be of unit Euclidean norm.
-The term is also used for uncertainty estimation---described later in \secref{sec:uncertainty}.

 The result is iteratively optimized at both train and inference time (over multiple shapes in batches from the whole train set $I$ while training and over one shape for prediction).
+The parameters $\boldsymbol{\theta}$ are fixed during inference and only $\mathbf{z}_i$ is changed.
 In this work, we use a trained network from \cite{Rustler2022} and our modifications pertain to inference only.
-The parameters $\boldsymbol{\theta}$ are fixed during inference and only $\mathbf{z}_i$ is changed.
+See \cite{Rustler2022} for more information about training and the architecture.